okynos/documentation.achiefs.github.io/docs/configuration-file.md

         String
         {: .label }

-        Defines the directory or file to monitor, it applies recursion.
+        It defines the directory or files to monitor.
+It applies recursion.

         - #### ignore